Learning from the Indian knowledge systems

 1. A comprehensive background philosophy

-In modern times, Sri Aurobindo is the main exponent of the integral Indian tradition, and we will make use of Sri Aurobindo's work throughout this text.
+In modern times, Sri Aurobindo is the main exponent of the integral Indian tradition, and we will make use of Sri Aurobindo's work throughout this text.1

 2. Methods to arrive at reliable knowledge in the inner domain

-The Indian civilization has also developed sophisticated and effective methods for the rigorous, in-depth study of consciousness and other aspects of reality that cannot be studied effectively with the research methods of the hard sciences or those that mainstream psychology developed for the study of behavior.
+The Indian civilization has also developed sophisticated and effective methods for the rigorous, in-depth study of consciousness and other aspects of reality that cannot be studied effectively with the research methods mainstream psychology uses at present.
+The Indian civilization did this by by turning our human nature into a reliable and precise "inner instrument of knowledge", antaḥkaraṇa, fit for the effective study of the inner domain.

 With this we have arrived at what may well be one of the most important contributions the Indian civilization can make to modern science.
 While decontextualised forms of yoga and mindfulness are used on a large scale for well-being, the potential of the Indian knowledge systems for providing detailed and reliable knowledge and know-how in the inner domain has hardly been touched.
 This is remarkable — and tragic — since in the culture of origin, yoga was taken up not only for happiness, but also, and often primarily, for the sake of knowledge and wisdom.